Sheikhsoft/InternetGuard/FAQ.md

 <a name="FAQ35"></a>
 **(35) Why does the VPN not start?**

-NetGuard "asks" Android to start the local VPN service, but some Android versions contain a bug which prevents the VPN from starting (automatically).
+InternetGuard "asks" Android to start the local VPN service, but some Android versions contain a bug which prevents the VPN from starting (automatically).
-Sometimes this is caused by updating NetGuard.
+Sometimes this is caused by updating InternetGuard.
-Unfortunately this cannot be fixed by NetGuard.
+Unfortunately this cannot be fixed by InternetGuard.
-You can try to restart your device and/or revoke the VPN permissions from NetGuard using the Android settings.
+You can try to restart your device and/or revoke the VPN permissions from InternetGuard using the Android settings.
-Sometimes it helps to uninstall and install NetGuard again (be sure to export your settings first!).
+Sometimes it helps to uninstall and install InternetGuard again (be sure to export your settings first!).

 <a name="FAQ36"></a>
 **(36) Can you add PIN or password protection?**